gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 But that doesn't mean social media is inherently liberal.
 You could create a non-liberal social media.
 So I just don't think we should fetishize markets.
 I don't think we should fetishize anything.

 GC: Very good.

-You talk about, a large number of technologies developed by the state.
-Here I'm playing devil's advocate and playing libertarian, responding to you here.
+OK, you talk about the large number of technologies developed by the state.
+Here I'm playing devil's advocate, playing libertarian, responding to you.
-But if we consider Toyota, 3M, Bellab, Xerox, Park, and we could throw on more examples.
-There are also lots and lots of new technologies developed outside the state.
+But if we consider Toyota, 3M, Bellab, Xerox PARC, and similar companies, there have also been lots and lots of new technologies developed outside the state.

-GC: Famously, you know, the internet started as a DARPA project, but a lot of the technologies enabling the internet were developed.
-Bell Labs did a lot of that, right?
-So a libertarian response there is likely to run... well, yes, given the

-GC: amount of government taxation and spending.
-Of course, there's a number of technologies that were... happened to be developed by the government, but if they hadn't been sucking up these resources, think how much more
+Famously, the Internet started as a DARPA project, but a lot of the technologies enabling the Internet were developed at Bell Labs and similar places.
+So a libertarian response here is likely to run: "Well, yes, given the large amount of government taxation and spending, of course there's many technologies that were developed by the government, but if it hadn't been sucking up those resources, think how much more these private companies would have developed.

-GC: These private companies would have developed.
-They developed a lot as it is, and they, without all this taxation, they would have developed even more.

-GC: So how would you respond to a critic like that?
+How would you respond to a critic like that?

-******************

 PP: Well, they can't prove it.
 The thing is, like, the... even if I don't believe that stuff, I...
 I don't think that markets solve all the problems, and I think the state does have a role to play in the economy.
 But even if I didn't